awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ## Key Policies<a name="key_permissions"></a>

 When you create a CMK, you determine who can use and manage that CMK\.
 These permissions are contained in a document called the *key policy*\.
-You can use the key policy to add, remove, or change permissions at any time for a customer\-managed CMK, but you cannot edit the key policy for an AWS\-managed CMK\.
+You can use the key policy to add, remove, or change permissions at any time for a customer managed CMK, but you cannot edit the key policy for an AWS managed CMK\.
 For more information, see [Authentication and Access Control for AWS KMS](control-access.md)\.

 ## Grants<a name="grant"></a>

 A *grant* is another mechanism for providing permissions, an alternative to the key policy\.
-You can use grants to give long\-term access that allows AWS principals to use your customer\-managed CMKs\.
+You can use grants to give long\-term access that allows AWS principals to use your customer managed CMKs\.
 For more information, see [Using Grants](grants.md)\.

 ## Grant Tokens<a name="grant_token"></a>